weiserlab/ambuj/index.md

 I am bootstrapping WEISER group, consisting of  curiosity driven group of students, engineers and researchers interested in **W**ireless, **E**mbedded systems and **I**ntelligence, **S**ensing and **E**me**r**ging Technologies (WEISER).
 We build REAL systems, and commonly work at intersection of the area of electronics, communication and computer science.

+We are interested in **wireless communication**, **mobile computing**, and **embedded systems**, and intersection of these research areas with other domains.
+We work on meaningful problems often with complex engineering component.

 ### Contact Details

 I am located at new CS building; [Computing 3(COM3)](https://com3.comp.nus.edu.sg/).
 My address is: #02-25, Computing 3, School of Computing, 11 Research Link, Singapore 119391.